EMPLOYMENT LAW NEWS

 D.C.
 Wage Theft Prevention Workplace Posting

-The GovDocs Research Department confirmed with the D.C.
-DOES that employers must display the notice with other required postings.
+The GovDocs Research Department confirmed with the district officials that employers must display the notice with other required postings.
 The WTPAA and other postings required for D.C. businesses are included in the GovDocs D.C.
 Posting Compliance Package and include:

 - Wage Theft Prevention Act

 - Human Rights Law (Equal Employment Opportunity)